-As an optional final step, a presentation can be built using Proof Animation.
+As an optional final step, a professional looking presentation can be built using Proof Animation.
 Presentation Mode lets users display scripted sequences consisting of bit-mapped screen images or slides, full animations, and/or segments selected from full animations.
 These presentation elements can be linked together using fades, dissolves, and other special effects, to produce a polished presentation.
-This is done by writing a simple ASCII presentation script file (.PSF).
+This is done by writing a simple ASCII presentation script file.
 Complete presentations can be viewed without ever exiting Proof Animation.
-This eliminates the awkwardness of switching back and forth between overhead transparencies and computer displays during a presentation.
+This eliminates the awkwardness of switching back and forth between the computer and other display media during a presentation.

-Slides can be created directly in Proof Animation or using third party packages capable of exporting industry-standard .PCX image files.
+Slides can be created directly in Proof Animation or any software package capable of exporting industry-standard .PCX image files.
 There are many such packages available, and virtually all of them can produce very high-quality charts, graphs, and slides.
 Proof Animation can both read and write these .PCX screen images.
 It is very straightforward to save Proof Animation screen images as .PCX files and incorporate them into presentations as slides.